TritonDataCenter/sdc-cloudapi/docs/index.md

 When any values are provided for one or more of the aforementioned inputs, the retrieved packages will match all of them.

+When querying, wildcards (i.e. '*') are allowed for string fields.
+For example, to list all packages with a name that starts with "foo", give "foo*" as the package name.

 ### Returns